Contents tagged with orchard

 The task for round one was to create a module for Microsoft's new Orchard CMS and if you got through round one then in round two you had to create a website to show that module off.

 I love maps and I like the idea of creating tools that help people share their local knowledge using maps.
 So I created the Bing Map List module.
 The module lets you create lists of places, which you can then click on to get more information.
-The admin … more
+The admin interface is … more

 I'm working on a new Orchard module at the moment for the Orchard Module Contest.
 It's been my evening project for the last week and I've had a really good day working on it today.
 I've figured out most of the difficult stuff so it's looking like I will (fingers crossed) finish in time for the deadline on 15 March.
 There are still a lot of things to add and tidy up though.